 - B. In the event that TAB work is started prior to the completion of the water treatment portion of work, the TAB contractor shall make a random recheck as directed by the Owner's Representative.
-The results of this re-check shall be included in the final report. - C. Variable flow pumping systems having two way control valves and using automatic pressure independent system of flow control for secondary chilled water systems. - 1.
-With automatic control valves open, record GPM stamped on each automatic flow control device and read and record the pressure drop across those which have dual pressure taps, as well as across each coil and applicable equipment.
+The results of this re-check shall be included in the final report. - C. Variable flow pumping systems having two way control valves and using automatic pressure independent system of flow control for secondary hot water heating and chilled water systems. - 1.
+With one pump running and all manual and automatic control valves open, record GPM stamped on each automatic flow control device and read and record the pressure drop across those which have dual pressure taps, as well as across each coil and applicable equipment. - 2.
+Operate lag pump to be sure performance is the same at each step.